ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ### CERT

-The CERT tag contains a public-key certificate signed with the server's long-term key.
+The CERT tag contains a public-key certificate signed with the server's private long-term key.
 Its value is a Roughtime message with the tags DELE and SIG, where SIG is a signature over the DELE value.
 The context string used to generate SIG MUST be "RoughTime v1 delegation signature--".

 The DELE tag contains a delegated public-key certificate used by the server to sign the SREP tag.
 Its value is a Roughtime message with the